-WRAL news and weather now available on Amazon Echo
+WRAL news and weather are available on Amazon Echo

 "We are excited to offer WRAL News on Amazon's Echo platform and other Alexa-enabled devices," said Jake Seaton, digital product manager for WRAL.com.
 "This is new territory for everyone, and we think that the growing user base here in the Triangle will find value in on-demand access to the local news they know and trust."

-Alexa is built into the Amazon Echo, Echo Dot, Amazon Tap, Fire TV (second generation), Fire HD 8 tablet and Triby, a portable smart speaker and message board.
+Alexa is built into the Amazon Echo, Amazon Show, Echo Dot, Amazon Tap, Fire TV (second generation), Fire HD 8 tablet and Triby, a portable smart speaker and message board.

 According to survey of nearly 1,300 consumers, Alexa scored higher on satisfaction with its voice recognition technology than both Siri and OK Google.